xuchengpeng/elpa-mirror/stable-melpa/difftastic-readme.txt

   move point to a previous logical chunk or a previous file respectively.
 - `difftastic-toggle-chunk' (`TAB' or `C-i') - toggle visibility of a chunk at point.
 The point has to be in a chunk header.
-When called with a prefix all file chunks from the header to the end of the file.
+When called with a prefix toggle all file chunks from the header to the end of the file.
   See also `difftastic-hide-chunk' and `difftastic=show-chunk'.
-- `difftastic-git-diff-range' - transform `ARGS' for difftastic and show the result of `git diff ARGS REV-OR-RANGE -- FILES' with `difftastic'.
+- `difftastic-diff-visit-file' (`RET'),
+  `difftastic-diff-visit-file-other-window',
+  `difftastic-diff-visit-file-other-frame' - from a diff visit appropriate version of a chunk file.
+This has been modeled after `magit-diff-visit-file', but there are some differences, please see documentation for `difftastic-diff-visit-file'.
+- `difftastic-diff-visit-worktree-file' (`C-RET', `C-j'), `difftastic-diff-visit-worktree-file-other-window', `difftastic-diff-visit-worktree-file-other-frame' - from a diff visit appropriate version of a chunk file.
+This has been modeled after `magit-diff-visit-worktree-file', but there are some differences, please see documentation for `difftastic-diff-visit-worktree-file'.

 Customization